Roakz/myCitySubscription/contribute.md

 - What you expected would happen
 - What actually happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work) People love thorough bug reports.
+- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+People love thorough bug reports.
 I'm not even kidding.

 ---

 ## Use a Consistent Coding Style

-Lets try and maintain a consistent style throughout so as not to end up with an extremley mesy monolith that no one ants to deal with :D !
+Lets try and maintain a consistent style throughout so as not to end up with an extremely messy monolith that no one wants to deal with! 😄

 ## By contributing, you agree that your contributions will be licensed under its MIT License.